Sagi Kalev is Beachbody’s bodybuilding ace.

 These workouts usually last 30 minutes, require basic gym equipment (minus the machines), and experiment with variety (i.e., set intensity, pyramid sets, slow reps, ISO training).

-Check out the table below to learn more about the Hammer & Chisel program.
+Check out the table below for details on the Hammer & Chisel program.

 5 Benefits of Hammer & Chisel